 In 2012, the Nomination and Compensation Committee revised the self-assessment form to be in compliance with the Thai Director Association (IOD) and to be more accurate and suitable for the Company's business.
 The assessment divided into 6 areas: 1) Board Policy, 2) Board Performance, 3) Board Structure, 4) Board Style, 5) Board Meetings, and 6) Board Members.
 The aforementioned self-assessment consists of two aspects, which are 1) comparison between usual practice and best practice and 2) efficiency.
 In the year 2011, the Committee agreed that the Board Performance, Board Structure, Board Members, Board Policy, Board Performance and Board Meetings were up to best practice standard.
-As for the efficiency, most Board Meeting were evaluated as 'satisfied'.
+As for the efficiency, most Board members give the 'excellent' score to all 6 areas of assessment.
+Certain areas naming Board Policy, Board Performance and Board Meeting were evaluated as 'satisfied'.
 Thus, the Committees added comments and suggestions in the assessment so that the Company could take it to consideration for further improvement.